M.A. and B.A. Journalism and Mass Communication, Point Park University, 2013

 Instructor, School of Communication, Point Park University.
 High School Journalism Writing Workshop, I lectured the high school group on interviewing, writing, and editing techniques and facilitated their partner interviews and photos.

 Graduate Assistant, The Innocence Institute, Point Park University, Pittsburgh, Pennsylvania, 2011 – 2013

 The Innocence Institute, a nationally renowned non-profit, employed investigative journalism to investigate the innocence claims of convicts.
 During my two years with the Innocence Institute, I handled day-to-day operations, reviewed inmates’ claims innocence, and interviewed witnesses, prisoners, and attorneys.
 I implemented, updated, and consolidated the Amicus computer database for the cases and migrated data to a new website that I maintained and updated.
 My duties included attending trials, reviewing transcripts and writing about my findings.
 I supervised the undergrad and grad students and edited their copy, photos, and video.
 I shot and edited stills and video of inmate releases.
-My time at the Innocence Institute was very gratifying as I documented the release of two wrongly convicted individuals through the efforts of Professor Moushey and his students.

 SUMMARY OF PROFESSIONAL SKILLS

 Native advertising content creation.
 Social Media management.
 Hootsuite Certified Professional.
 Multimedia including radio documentary, slideshows, PowerPoints, videos, video editing, advertising, and design work.
 Writing, editing, and photography for newspapers, magazines, in-house publications, and websites.
 Desktop Publishing.
 Flyers, newsletters, brochures, posters, magazines, signs, banners and posters.
 Mobile reporting applications including Videolicious.